Geovation/catalyst-deployment/README.md

 5. Keep default settings on the 'Configure stack option' page (note the acknowledgement that CloudFormation will create IAM resources), and create the stack.
 6. It should take a few minutes for the Stack to build.

-#### **_CLI Alternative Method_**

-Below is a demonstration of how the AWS CLI could be used as an alternative to the CloudFormation interface.
+### Instructions, AWS CLI

-Find further details and parameters [here](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/create-stack.html).
+- Find further details and parameters [here](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/create-stack.html).
+- In addition to the three example parameters given below, other parameters can be modified from their defaults:
+    - NGDWrapperLambdaFunctionName
+    - ONSGeographiesLambdaFunctionName
+    - ApiGatewayStageName
+    - S3BucketName
+    - ONSGeographyDBFilePath

 ```
 aws configure